Iyanu33/e-store/README.md

 # e-store
-An online django store that support paypal and credit card payment
+An online django store that support stripe api payment  and credit card payment